acswift/acswift/cv-design.md

 I'm currently accepting part-time work as a senior designer in branding, digital or print design.

 ---
-### who am I?
+### overview

-- I'm a print and web designer with more than 30 years' experience
+- I'm an independent print and web designer with more than 30 years' experience
 - I've run an independent communications agency since 1995 and completed hundreds of successful projects
 - I enjoy working with other people and get along well with almost everyone